Jackson-Wang-0/cse15l-lab-reports/lab-report-3-week-6.md

 - The above is just part of the process when copying the whole directory !

-- Notice that there were a lot of "extra" stuff that is also being copyed to the remote server.
+- Notice that there were a lot of "extra" stuff that is also being copied to the remote server.

 ## Compiling and Running the tests in ieng6 account